 In addition to its offerings on the Vassar campus, and a major and a correlate sequence, the program also has opportunities for study at American historically black institutions and for foreign study in Africa and the Caribbean through the College’s study abroad options.

 To see the schedule of classes, go to Ask Banner Schedule of Classes, select AFRS Africana Studies in the “Department Menu,” and choose the semester you are interested in for a complete listing of courses offered.

 Academic requirements and courses are listed in the Vassar College Catalogue.

 Student Research and Travel Grants

-	To apply for funding, Africana Studies Program majors should email a 1–2 page research proposal, indicate the name of the Africana faculty who is advising the research, and provide a detailed budget outlining the proposed usage of the funds to: email@example.com.
+To apply for funding, Africana Studies Program majors should write a 1–2 page research proposal, indicate the name of the Africana Studies faculty member who is advising the research, and provide a detailed budget outlining the proposed usage of the funds.
+Email this proposal to Primavera Ward.
 We strongly encourage you to consult with your Africana Studies advisor as you prepare your proposal.

 *Grants cannot be used for expenses already incurred.

 - Prison Studies Correlate Sequence